Zenith Radio Corporation, est. 1918

 “Whatever else you may think about Zenith’s pres.
 Eugene F. McDonald—and he’s not a man to ignore, especially as a competent and successful manufacturer and merchandiser—you must concede he’s one of the cleverest publicity hounds in the land.
 His method is provocation, controversy, anything to get his name and Zenith mentioned—for it helps sell goods.”

 That’s not to say good old-fashioned quality wasn’t a major selling point, too—the longtime Zenith slogan made that clear: “The Quality Goes In Before the Name Goes On.”
-Still, if you want to see how this company grew into one of the great electronics juggernauts of the 20th century, you have to start with looking at the things they did “first.”
+Still, if you want to see how this company grew into one of the great electronics juggernauts of the 20th century, it helps to look at the things they did first.

 [Zenith technology promotional film “The Long Corridor,” 1955]